King Community redesign

 You can find it here!

-The remaining games’ ones would follow a month later.
+The rest of the games followed a month later.
 Hurray!

 In-game link in Candy Crush Friends